hxqiu/YOLOv3-use-MobileNet/README.md

 ### How to start

-You can do same things like [**keras-yolo3**](<https://github.com/qqwweee/keras-yolo3>) mentioned because I modified only backbone network and keep training and testing process interface.
+You can do same things like [**keras-yolo3**](<https://github.com/qqwweee/keras-yolo3>) mentioned because I modified backbone network and keep training and testing process interface.

 ### Reference